MASQ-Project/Node/README.md

 can't always be made exact, so here are some specific TLS Alert values that SubstratumNode produces in specific situations.

-* Routing Failure - `internal_error`: If your Node is not yet "warmed up" enough in the Substratum Network to see a large enough neighborhood to be able to create a clandestine route that meets your specifications, it will raise a TLS `internal_error` Alert.
+* Routing Failure - `internal_error`: If your node is not yet "warmed up" enough in the Substratum Network to see a large enough neighborhood to be able to create a clandestine route that meets your specifications, it will raise a TLS `internal_error` Alert.
 This will probably be displayed by your browser as some sort of protocol error--which, strictly speaking, it is.
-If this happens, just wait awhile for your Node and the Substratum Network to Gossip with each other and spread around the necessary information.
+If this happens, just wait awhile for your node and the Substratum Network to Gossip with each other and spread around the necessary information.
 Then try reloading the page.

 * DNS Resolution Failure - `unrecognized_name`: Even though you contact websites at names like `google.com` and